 - Download our Moving to Buenos Aires Guide (PDF)

-Expats moving to Buenos Aires will find that there is no shortage of events throughout the year.
+Expats moving to Buenos Aires will find no shortage of events throughout the year.
 Of these, cultural and sporting events are the most common.
 Adults and children alike will surely discover something they enjoy in this vibrant city.

-Below we've listed some of the best annual events in Buenos Aires that expats shouldn't miss out on.
+Below we list some of the best annual events in Buenos Aires that expats shouldn't miss.

 Lollapalooza Argentina (March)

 Lollapalooza is an international music festival that takes place every year in the San Isidro barrio of Buenos Aires.
 It attracts music artists and fans from all over the world.
-This certainly is one of the biggest events of the year for many young people in Buenos Aires.
+The festival certainly is one of the biggest annual events for many young people in Buenos Aires.

 The Buenos Aires Independent International Film Festival (April)